dmorreale/twilio-socer/README.md

 Todo:
-	Trend one - first bar chart - bars need to extend horizonally.
+	T1 - first bar chart - bars need to extend horizonally.
-			  - line char - x-axis should start from the begining
+			  - line char - x-axis should start from the begining T2 & T3 - First bar chart - lables need to be at the end of the bars.
+	T5 - line chart needs to have the last x-axis label showing

 General: